Vietnam: Vietnam War

-In 1963, Buddhist discontent with Diệm's Catholic regime erupted into mass demonstrations, leading to a violent government crackdown.
+In 1963, Buddhist discontent with Diệm's perceived pro-Catholic bias erupted into mass demonstrations, leading to a violent government crackdown.
 This led to the collapse of Diệm's relationship with the United States, and ultimately to a 1963 coup in which he and Nhu were assassinated.
 The Diệm era was followed by more than a dozen successive military governments, before the pairing of Air Marshal Nguyễn Cao Kỳ and General Nguyễn Văn Thiệu took control in mid-1965.
 Thiệu gradually outmaneuvered Kỳ and cemented his grip on power in fraudulent elections in 1967 and 1971.
 During this political instability, the communists began to gain ground.
-To support South Vietnam's struggle against the communist insurgency, the United States began increasing its contribution of military advisers, using the 1964 Gulf of Tonkin incident as a pretext for such intervention.
+To support South Vietnam's struggle against the communist insurgency, the United States used the 1964 Gulf of Tonkin incident as a pretext for increasing its contribution of military advisers.
 US forces became involved in ground combat operations by 1965, and at their peak several years later, numbered more than 500,000.
 The US also engaged in sustained aerial bombing.
 Meanwhile, China and the Soviet Union provided North Vietnam with significant material aid and 15,000 combat advisers.
-Communist forces supplying the Việt Cộng carried supplies along the Hồ Chí Minh trail, which passed through Laos.
+Communist forces supplying the Việt Cộng carried supplies along the Ho Chi Minh trail, which passed through Laos.

 The communists attacked South Vietnamese targets during the 1968 Tết Offensive.
 The campaign failed militarily, but shocked the American establishment and turned US public opinion against the war.
 During the offensive, communist troops massacred over 3,000 civilians at Huế.
 Facing an increasing casualty count, rising domestic opposition to the war, and growing international condemnation, the US began withdrawing from ground combat roles in the early 1970s.
 This also entailed an unsuccessful effort to strengthen and stabilise South Vietnam.
 Following the Paris Peace Accords of 27 January 1973, all American combat troops were withdrawn by 29 March 1973.
 In December 1974, North Vietnam captured the province of Phước Long and started a full-scale offensive, culminating in the fall of Saigon on 30 April 1975.
-South Vietnam was ruled by a provisional government for almost eight years while under North Vietnamese military occupation.
+South Vietnam was ruled by a provisional government for 14 months under North Vietnamese control.